 Sea Level Change Attribution

 The SROCC concluded with high confidence that the dominant cause of global mean sea level rise since 1970 is anthropogenic forcing.
-Prior to that, the AR5 had concluded that it is very likely that there has been a substantial contribution from anthropogenic forcings to global mean sea level rise since the 1970s.
-Since the AR5, several studies have identified a human contribution to observed sea level change resulting from a warming climate as manifest in thermosteric sea level change and the contribution from melting glaciers and ice sheets.
+Prior to that, AR5 had concluded that it is very likely that there has been a substantial contribution from anthropogenic forcings to global mean sea level rise since the 1970s.
+Since AR5, several studies have identified a human contribution to observed sea level change resulting from a warming climate as manifest in thermosteric sea level change and the contribution from melting glaciers and ice sheets.

-For the global mean thermosteric sea level change, Slangen et al. (2014) showed the importance of anthropogenic forcings (combined greenhouse gas and aerosol forcings) for explaining the magnitude of the observed changes between 1957-2005, considering the full depth of the ocean and natural forcings in order to capture the variability (see also Figure 3.29).
-Over the 1950-2005 period, Marcos and Amores (2014) found that human influence explains 87% of the 0-700 m global thermosteric sea level rise.
+For the global mean thermosteric sea level change, Slangen et al. (2014) showed the importance of anthropogenic forcings (combined greenhouse gas and aerosol forcings) for explaining the magnitude of the observed changes between 1957–2005, considering the full depth of the ocean and natural forcings in order to capture the variability (see also Figure 3.29).
+Over the 1950–2005 period, Marcos and Amores (2014) found that human influence explains 87% of the 0–700 m global thermosteric sea level rise.
 Both thermosteric and regional dynamic patterns of sea level change in individual forcing experiments from CMIP5 were considered by Slangen et al. (2015) who showed that responses to anthropogenic forcings are significantly different from both internal variability and inter-model differences and that although greenhouse gas and anthropogenic aerosol forcings produce opposite global mean sea level responses, there are differences in response on regional scales.
 Based on these studies, we conclude that it is very likely that anthropogenic forcing was the main driver of the observed global mean thermosteric sea level change since 1970.